kylemede/ExoSOFT/README.md

 Successfully installing on Travis CI for Python versions 2.7, 3.3 & 3.4

+Documentation of the code can be found [HERE](http://exosoft.readthedocs.io/en/latest/index.html)

 **The Exoplanet Simple Orbit Fitting Toolbox**

 ExoSOFT is a toolbox for the orbital analysis of exoplanets and binary star